 6. Ebola can be cured by home remedies, like a mixture of hot chocolate, coffee, milk, raw onions, and sugar

 In 2014, Fiona McLysaght noted that some of the changes they sought to curtail the epidemic in Sierra Leone “challenge deeply-rooted practices or traditions.”
 This includes traditions like eating wild animals to augment food security and disease treatment.
 Effective Ebola treatment must happen with trained health workers and in an Ebola treatment center to both ensure patient recovery and prevent further spread of the disease.
 Active surveillance in health facilities and within the community are essential to curbing an epidemic while also increasing preparation and resilience for future outbreaks.
-During the 2014-16 West African Ebola epidemic, Concern trained frontline health workers on proper hygiene, steps to avoid disease transmission, and what to do if they suspect someone is sick, who in turn trained their fellow community members.
+During the 2014-16 West African Ebola epidemic, Concern trained Ebola responders on proper hygiene, steps to avoid disease transmission, and what to do if they suspect someone is sick, who in turn trained their fellow community members.

 “In no small part, Ebola is transmitted directly through myth and fear.” — Fiona McLysaght